 Delivered BI solutions in the control, finance, and mining areas, generating over US$100 million in savings.

 Vale is the largest iron ore mining company in the world and partnered with HP to develop its information management strategy.
 The Vale Information Program (VIP) was created to develop the necessary business processes to support it, as well as to implement all projects related to information management.

 During a two-year period, I was responsible for delivering the finance, control, and mining projects, all planned to improve business processes by making internal information available and easily accessible between company areas.
 A huge data warehouse was designed, and the projects were implemented using PowerCenter and Cognos.

-In 1997, successfully implemented RM Corpore solution on a Brazilian NGO
+In 1997, successfully implemented an RM Corpore solution on a Brazilian NGO.

 I deployed successfully the RM Corpore solution at Omato, an NGO that worked to help Rio de Janeiro's impoverished community on planned parenthood and prevention of sexual diseases.